 In order to meet the above requirements, the Governing Body of Glasshoughton Infant Academy will ensure that provision is made which secures the teaching and learning opportunities that meet the needs of all pupils.
 As part of the additional provision made for pupils who belong to vulnerable groups, the Governors of the school will ensure that the needs of socially disadvantaged pupils are adequately assessed and addressed.

-The school team are committed to ‘Narrowing the Gap’ between vulnerable pupils and the pupil premium will form a vital part of that process.
+The school team are committed to 'Diminishing the Difference' between vulnerable pupils and the pupil premium funding and action plan will form a vital part of that process.

 At Glasshoughton Infant Academy:

 - We ensure that teaching and learning opportunities meet the needs of all the pupils.

 - We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are assessed and addressed.

 - In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.
 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.

 - The Governors reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.

 - Pupil Premium funding is allocated following a needs analysis which identifies priority groups or individuals.
 Limited funding and resources means that not all pupils receiving free school meals will be supported through pupil premium interventions at any one time.

 - Early intervention and support for socially disadvantaged children